15 Best Things to Do in Palm Beach

 Against the backdrop of the Barrenjoey Headland, with beautiful emerald green water and often no tourists around, swimming at Resolute Beach is quite a unique experience.

-If you’re visiting Resolute Beach, it’s recommended to also visit West Head lookout, which is only a short walk away.
+If you’re visiting Resolute Beach, we recommend also visiting West Head Lookout, which is only a short walk away.
 The views from West Head are fantastic, and the lookout is a great opportunity to see the Palm Beach peninsula and the Barrenjoey Headland from a different perspective.

-To get to Resolute Beach from Palm Beach, catch a ferry to Great Mackerel Beach and follow the walking track to Resolute Beach.
+To get to Resolute Beach from Palm Beach, catch a ferry to Great Mackerel Beach and follow the walking trail to Resolute Beach.

 6. Go Kayaking Across Pittwater